arvidn/libtorrent/trunk/docs/make_torrent.rst

 	yield the same info-hash.
 If the files have different modification times, with this option enabled, you would get different info-hashes for the files.

+symlink
+	If this flag is defined, files that are symlinks get a symlink attribute set on them.
+The file data will still be the same, the symlink will always be followed when opening the file, but the file list will include the path of the symlink so that the original directory structure can be reproduced on the downloading side.

 generate()
 ----------